apigee/ansible-opdk-accelerator/post-installation/add/add-components/README-add-rmp-to-custom-pod.md

 ## Usage Context
 The decision to add a Custom Pod signifies that many of our default assumptions will not hold.
-Consequently in addition to the default settings this playbook will prompt you for the information required.
-Please be prepared to provide the following information:
+Consequently in addition to the default settings we currently use this playbook will prompt you for the required settings or accept them as parameters in the command line for automation.

+### Interactive Mode
+If you are running the playbook interactively then please be prepared to provide the following information:

 |  Attribute | Description |